Amiral Ronarc'h-class frigate: Sweden

 The Swedish Navy is planning to acquire four new surface combatants focused on air-defence and anti-submarine warfare between 2030-2035.
 The initial plan was for the so-called to be a clean sheet design by Saab, but due to the aggressive timeline for getting the ships into service an "off the shelf" purchase is now being considered.
-In June 2025 France and Sweden signed a defence cooperation roadmap which positioned the FDI frigate as a contender for the Luleå-class.
+In June 2025 France and Sweden signed a defence cooperation roadmap which positioned the FDI frigate as a contender for the Luleå class.
 The Swedish Defence Material Administration (FMV) later confirmed that it was evaluating the potential procurement of ships from several different suppliers.
+In May 2026, Sweden announced that they will purchase FDI frigates with a planned delivery starting in 2030.
+The contract was signed the 31 August 2026.

+Although the ships will be built by Naval Group in France, they will be fitted with many Swedish weapon systems and sensors like Saab RBS 15 anti-ship missile, SLWT torpedo, Giraffe 1X radar and Trackfire remote weapon station, together with BAE systems Bofors 57 and 40 mm naval guns.
+They will also be armed with MBDA CAMM-ER missiles.
+They will also be serviced and maintained in Sweden.

+Potential exports

+Denmark

+The Danish Navy is planning to acquire three new surface combatants focused on air-defence.
+In January 2026, the French Navy paid a marketing visit in Copenhagen.